amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/Misc Datasets/Challenges/#WOW|W15|Can you create a (super) dynamic trellis chart?.md

 Work in Progress ...

-This challenge Features a Trellis Chart  and the use of Table Calculations:
+This challenge Features a Trellis Chart  and the use of Table Calculations, as the post mentioned that this challenge is a bit tough.

 Requirements
 * 1200×700